 Slow Streets

-In 2020, the City launched Slow Streets (formally known as Quiet Streets).
+In 2020, the City launched Slow Streets (formerly known as Quiet Streets) as part of the City’s Vision Zero Action Plan.

 What are Slow Streets?

-On Slow Streets, temporary traffic calming devices such as barricades, flexible bollards, barrels and signage are installed on neighbourhood streets to reduce traffic speeds.
+On Slow Streets, temporary traffic calming devices in the form of flexible bollards are installed on neighbourhood streets to reduce traffic speeds.

 Roadways remain accessible to all traffic and allow for the passage of two-way traffic including emergency vehicles, road maintenance vehicles and waste management vehicles.